carbon-language/carbon-lang/docs/design/interoperability/README.md

 languages.

 The behavior of mapped types will not always be identical; they need only be similar.
-For example, we expect Carbon's `Int32` to map to C++'s `int`.
-While behavior is mostly equivalent, where C++ would overflow, Carbon will instead have trapping behavior.
+For example, we expect Carbon's `UInt32` to map to C++'s `uint32_t`.
+While behavior is mostly equivalent, where C++ would use modulo wrapping, Carbon will instead have trapping behavior.

 In some cases, there are multiple C/C++ types that map to a single Carbon type.
 This is expected to generally be transparent to users, but may impose important